JuniperKernel/JuniperKernel/CODE_OF_CONDUCT.md

 * Public or private harassment
 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+### * ABOVE ALL: Do not button push!
+You may be frustrated by code.
+You maybe frustrated by people.
+Do not give into this frustration!
+Please be respectful and curteous to your fellow developers, contributors, users, and everyone else in the community.

 ## Our Responsibilities